 When I looked out to see where it landed, there it was: a large brown lump, below the window, on a small roof, about ten feet away from my wide-eyed wondering face.

-Eva simply closed the window and the curtain, took one last glance in the mirror and quickly washed her hands.
+Eva simply closed the window and the curtain, took one last glance in the mirror as she quickly washed her hands.
 She then plastered a somewhat nervous looking smile on her face, took my hand and opened the bathroom door.

 When in Australia in 1994, I told this story to a group of women with whom I was working at a tomato and garlic farm.
 (At the time, Dean and I were doing our best to make money in order to be able to continue our travels to Nepal and India.)
 We were standing in a circle around a huge wooden crate of fresh picked garlic and we were cleaning it of it’s extra layers and roots.
-It was mind-numbingly boring work, but better in the barn doing this work than out under the scorching sun.
-Anyway, I asked the ladies if they wanted to hear a story.
+It was mind-numbingly boring work, but better to be in the barn doing this work than out under the scorching sun.
+We began to share stories so I asked the ladies if they wanted to hear one about poop.
 Of course they did and said, ‘Ah mate.
 Let’s hear it!’.
 A few minutes later they were bent over double laughing at this story.
 Some manager came over to ask if everyone was okay.
 They all waved at him that we were fine, breathless with hilarity.
 I was quite pleased that they found it that funny.
 Anyway, I will never forget relating this story to those ladies in that Ozzie barn up near Bowen Queensland.

 LikeLiked by 1 person

 ha ha ha!!!
 So happy it made you laugh.
 A few more funny ones too…